rouanw/bookworm-lessons-talk/puku.md

 ---
 ## What we've learnt

-* Use configuration variables for credentials (and other sensitive info)
+* Use configuration variables for credentials
 * Don't use the same password for everything
 * Be careful not to send real emails from dev/test environment